electron/governance/wg-infra/policy/access/npm.md

 # NPM

-> ⚠️ This document currently described an ideal reality, not what is currently configured.
-It will either be updated or implemented at some point in the future ⚠️

 ## Access to the "electron" Organization on NPM

-All [maintainers](../../../charter/README.md#definitions) are entitled to be a "member" of the electron organization on NPM.
-Permissions on on the `npm` org are managed by the Security Working Group.
-Head over to the `#wg-security` channel on Slack to ask to be added.
-By default, new maintainers will be added to the `developers` team.
-At a minimum a maintainer's `npm` account must have `auth-and-write` 2FA configured.
+Only two accounts are permitted access to the `@electron` org on NPM.
+Specifically `electron-cfa` and `electronhq`.

 ### NPM Teams

-There are three teams on NPM, `developers`, `cfa`, `electron`.
+There are two teams on NPM, `developers`, and`cfa`.

 * `developers` will have `read` access to all packages with the exception of the "electron" package.
 * `cfa` will have `read/write` on all packages with the exception of the "electron" package.
-* `electron` will have `read/write` on **only** the "electron" package.

-The only user in the `electron` team will be the "electron-bot" user.
-As such the only user with permission to publish the `electron` package should always be "electron-bot".
-Publishing of this package will be triggered through `sudowoodo`.

 The only user in the `cfa` team will be the "electron-cfa" user.
 As such the only user with permission to publish packages in the `electron` organization should be "electron-cfa".
 As no humans have publish rights to any of these packages they should all be configured with `semantic-release` and the `@electron/semantic-release-npm-cfa` plugin.
 For information on how to configure this plugin for use with a new package head over to [`continuousauth/web`](https://github.com/continuousauth/web).

+## Access to the "electron" package on NPM

+The core `electron` package is the one exception to other NPM package rules, namely it is the only old package that we won't ever move into the `@electron` scope and it's the only package that won't be governed by CFA.
+Instead this package is limited to a third user `electron-nightly` whose only permission is to publish this package.
+Publishing of this package will be triggered through `sudowoodo`.

+At no point should any human have access to the `electron` NPM package.

 ## Human access to individual packages

 No human should ever have publish rights on their personal `npm` account to any Electron NPM package.

+## New Packages

+All new packages should be created by the Infra Working Group in the `@electron` scope per the access restrictions outlined above.

+## Credentials

+### `electronhq` credentials

+Credentials for the "electronhq" user will be stored on the 1-Password, access to these credentials will be controlled by the Infra Working Group.
+No other working group or user will be granted access to this account.

+### `electron-cfa` credentials

+Credentials for the "electron-cfa" user will be stored on the 1-Password, access to these credentials will be controlled by the Infra Working Group.
+Access to the 2FA secret for this account will be administered separately to the username/password as most of the Ecosystem Working Group needs the 2FA secret to approve releases.

-## `electron-bot` credentials
+### `electron-nightly` credentials

-Credentials for the "electron-bot" user will be stored on the 1-Password, access to these credentials will be controlled by the Releases Working Group.
+Credentials for the "electron-nightly" user will be stored on the 1-Password, access to these credentials will be controlled by the Infra Working Group.
 Access to the 2FA secret for this account will be administered separately to the username/password as most of the Releases Working Group needs the 2FA secret to approve releases.

-## `electron-cfa` credentials

-Credentials for the "electron-cfa" user will be stored on the 1-Password, access to these credentials will be controlled by the Ecosystem Working Group.
-Access to the 2FA secret for this account will be administered separately to the username/password as most of the Ecosystem Working Group needs the 2FA secret to approve releases.